 Johnny Bandura

+Art and music have been my passion and essential to communicating in this complex and often nonsensical world.
 My mother is a painter and my father is a musician(guitarist), creating art came naturally to me.
 I spent time in Kamloops BC and Hay River N.T. while I was growing up.
 I never enjoyed (or did well)in school except art and gym.
 When I was younger I pursued a career in music and travelled across Canada and into the U.S. I continued to work on art; still drawing and painting.
 After a few years on the road, I left and I took a job working in the mining industry to focus on family.
 Over the last 10 years while raising a family and working, I was still creating art in my (rare) spare time.
 But like many others, my life changed due to COVID-19.

 Like so many others during the last year, my work closed, I struggled with financial issues, my mental health and family members have had significant health issues.